Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_vitis_analyzer.md

 2. Next open synthesis reports and compare them for kernel latencies and resource usage.

     - To do this first select "krnl_idct" to bring the report as shown in figure below.
 Note down latency(min/max) and resource utilization.
-From resource utilization table, you can see that the resource usage for the kernels in absolute numbers and percentage of total resources on FPGA.
+From resource utilization table, the resource usage for the kernels in absolute numbers and percentage of total resources on FPGA can be seen.
 The main resources on the FPGA are Digital Signal Processing modules (DSPs), block RAM memory modules (BRAMs), Flip Flops (FFs), URAMs and Look up tables (LUTs).

     ![](images/module_01/lab_03_idct/hwEmuHlsSynReportFast.PNG)